anwarulhaq123/Techdegree-Project-10/README.md

 # Techdegree-Project-10
 React full Stack

-To complete this full stack application ihave used the following
+To complete this full stack application i have used the following

 Create my React project